Quality improvement for hospices and palliative care organisations

 , The Health Foundation 2016.

-How does quality improvement compliment the quality assurance work hospices are engaged in?
+How does quality improvement complement the quality assurance work hospices are engaged in?

 Quality assurance is any systematic process of checking to see if the service provided is meeting specified requirements.
 Mechanisms that offer assurance include reviewing complaints, auditing and benchmarking.